Apply for a Glass Waste Trading License in Dubai

 Setup Costs, Steps, and Licensing Requirements

 Setting up under Activity Code 4669.78 at Dubai South Business Hub Free Zone is a structured and relatively straightforward process.
-Licence and registration fees typically range from AED 12,000 to AED 20,000 per year, depending on the office package selected and any additional services required.
+License and registration fees typically range from AED 12,000 to AED 20,000 per year, depending on the office package selected and any additional services required.
 Additional costs to budget for include visa fees, establishment card fees, and any environmental or customs approvals that may be applicable to your specific operations.

 Select the business activity (Activity Code 4669.78) and confirm it aligns with your intended operations